thanpa/thanpa-coding-standard/README.md

    Or copy/symlink this repository's "Thanpa"-folder inside the phpcs `Standards` directory

-4. Check the installed coding standards for "Thanpa"
+4. Check the installed coding standard for "Thanpa"

         phpcs -i